 If you’re an Outlook customer in one of these six countries (Brazil, Canada, France, Germany, UK, US) you can now enjoy Skype integration which will give you a similar user experience to Gmail which offers users quick access to voice, video, email, and chat on one platform/screen.

-Click here for a rundown on Skype accessories that we use in the VoIP Supply offices or, click here for a full list of Skype hardware to enhance …
+Check out a rundown on Skype accessories that we use in the VoIP Supply offices or a full list of Skype hardware to enhance your video experience.…

 Video messaging from Skype has graduated from the testing phase to a full-fledged feature for: